Let's start with a question: How did you come up with your business’s current strategy? What strategy did you use to come up with the best…..strategy?

 Step 1: Identify the costs associated with each revenue stream

-The key is being able to attribute each cost to each revenue stream individually to find out the real cost and the true margin.
+Each revenue stream has its own gross profit margin, and understanding each type of profit helps inform strategy.
 Business owners often make the fatal mistake of only including COGS (cost of goods sold/direct costs) as their “costs”.
 They need to be including overhead in their calculations too.
 You have to add the overhead from each stream for the calculation to be accurate.

 Step 2: Look at the individual results of each stream